kubilus1/keen4t/README.md

 ## Usage

-Get a copy of Keen 4 CGA.
+1. Get a copy of Keen 4 CGA.
 You should see a checksum like:
 ```
 $ md5sum KEEN4C.EXE
 ebf2e480fb1c44904ccd3b22677d6625  KEEN4C.EXE
 ```

+2. Extract your keen4 CGA zip.

+3. Copy KEEN4T.BAT, KEEN4T.PAT, CK4PATCH.EXE, c16graph.ck4, and cgahead.ck4
+    to the same location.

-Run in dosbox, or on your Tandy 1000:
+4. Run in dosbox, or on your Tandy 1000:

 ```
 > KEEN4T.BAT